 And don't forget the old stand-bys, duct tape and baling wire.
 With some creativity, these two items can fix just about anything, at least long enough to get back to civilization.
 Which reminds us -- you should probably carry a little money for a cab, just in case you need a ride back to town.

-For more information about America's favorite outdoor activities, take a look at the links on the next page.
+For more information about America's favorite outdoor activities, take a look at the links below.